David J. Cook: Military and law enforcement career

 In 1861 he joined the Colorado Cavalry upon the outbreak of the American Civil War, and was later assigned to counterespionage for the Union Army, tracking Confederate spies, investigating gold smuggling and similar crimes.

 His success led him to found the "Rocky Mountain Detective Association", a freelance, volunteer-only group of Colorado troubleshooters, similar in character to the Pinkerton Detective Agency.
 Although its offices were in Denver, its cases took him all over the west.
 From 1866 to 1869, Cook served as marshal of Denver, as well as acting as a federal marshal and range detective.

 In 1868 Cook tracked down the notorious Musgrove-Franklin Gang, who were credited with twelve murders, and apprehended gang leader L. H. Musgrove in the Wyoming Territory.
 Having subsequently transported Musgrove to jail in Denver, Cook cleverly predicted his partner Ed Franklin would attempt a rescue.
 Upon Franklin's arrival into Denver, Cook tracked him to a room in the Overland Hotel.
 Franklin reportedly reached for a pistol and Cook shot him to death.

 In 1878, Cook helped quell a major revolt of the Ute tribe in Colorado.
 In 1880, he served as the arbitrator in a silver mine strike at Leadville, Colorado.
+Over the course of his tenure, he was responsible for 3,000 arrests.